 It takes time, effort, and intentional practice to perfect a physical skill, and the same is true for mental skills.
 When you're in a performance situation, productive thoughts and emotions need to be habitual and rehearsed, freeing up your mind to focus on what is necessary to perform at your best.
 Through one-on-one sessions we'll identify the specific distractions and dysfunctional thought patterns standing in your way and then start training the mental skills needed to confront those challenges.

-Check out Addie discussing key concept from her book on the PodiumRunner Endurance Podcast here.
+Check out Addie discussing key concepts from her book on the PodiumRunner Endurance Podcast.